Palats/mapshot/README.md

 The generated zoomable screenshots can be explored through a web browser, using the CLI tool to serve them.
 As those mapshots are exported as static files (html, javascript, jpg), they can also be served through any HTTP server - see below.

+Some simple layers are generated - currently it is possible to show train stations and map labels (chart tags).

 ***Warning: Generation can take quite a while.
 Factorio UI will appear frozen during that time; this is normal.***

 See https://github.com/Palats/mapshot for more details.